Automattic/crowdsignal-plugin/readme.txt

 Want to help translate the plugin or keep an existing translation up-to-date?
 Head on over to the [translation site](http://translate.wordpress.com/projects/polldaddy/plugin).

 Some strings are not translated when polls and surveys are embedded.
-You will have to translate them using a language pack on [Polldaddy.com](http://polldaddy.com/).
+You will have to translate them using a language pack on [Crowdsignal.com](https://crowdsignal.com/).

 Development of the plugin will take place in [this Github repository](https://github.com/Automattic/polldaddy-plugin).

 == Installation ==

 Upload the plugin to your blog (or search for it and install it on your plugins page), activate it, then go to Settings->Polls to configure the plugin.
-You'll need a Polldaddy API key available from your [Polldaddy account page](http://polldaddy.com/account/#apikey) to sync your account and pull in your existing polls and ratings.
+You'll need a Crowdsignal API key available from your [Crowdsignal account page](https://app.crowdsignal.com/account/#apikey) to sync your account and pull in your existing polls and ratings.
-Polldaddy.com is now linked to WordPress.com using [WordPress.com Connect](http://en.support.wordpress.com/wpcc-faq/) which means you can use your WordPress.com username and password to login to Polldaddy.com.
-If you have a WordPress.com account and have never used Polldaddy.com you can login [here](https://polldaddy.com/login/) to access Polldaddy.com.
+Crowdsignal.com is now linked to WordPress.com using [WordPress.com Connect](http://en.support.wordpress.com/wpcc-faq/) which means you can use your WordPress.com username and password to login to Crowdsignal.com.
+If you have a WordPress.com account and have never used Crowdsignal.com you can login [here](https://app.crowdsignal.com/login/) to access Crowdsignal.com.

-You can find further help on our [support page](http://support.polldaddy.com/).
+You can find further help on our [support page](https://crowdsignal.com/support/).
 If you have any problems please use the [support forum](http://wordpress.org/support/plugin/polldaddy).
 The plugin also logs activity to a file using the [WP Debug Logger](http://wordpress.org/extend/plugins/wp-debug-logger/) plugin which can be useful in determining the cause of a problem.

 == Screenshots ==